 Always carry 2 epinephrine autoinjectors.
 Make sure you and those close to your child

 know how to use it.

-Have your child wear a medical alert bracelet or necklace with his or her allergy
+Have your child wear a medical alert bracelet or necklace with their allergy information.

-If your child doesn't have epinephrine autoinjectors, talk with your healthcare provider.
+If your child doesn't have epinephrine autoinjectors, talk with your child's healthcare

-In a restaurant, food may be cross-contaminated with soy.
+In a restaurant, food may be cross contaminated with soy.
+Always tell your server

 Always read food labels.
 And always ask about ingredients at restaurants.
 Do this